tol-training/tol-training.github.io/docs/sessions.md

 ## Proposed Sessions

-In addition, we would like to host introductory sessions on the following topics as well.
+In addition, we would like to host sessions on some of the following topics as well.
 So if you are a developer or an expert in any of these, and are willing to lead a session on any of the following, please contact [sujai.kumar@sanger.ac.uk](mailto:sujai.kumar@sanger.ac.uk) or the social media accounts below.

+This is not an exhaustive list, so any other related topics are also welcome.
+If there are enough volunteers we will continue the sessions outside the Biodiversity Genomics conference schedule beyond September as well.

 | Topic |
 |-------|